Grand National Runners

 What was the best horse to win the Grand National?

 Red Rum is generally seen as the best Grand National horse in history, having won the famous race on three occasions in the 1970’s.
-More recently, Tiger Roll won the race twice so is very highly thought of as a result.
+More recently, Tiger Roll won the race twice.

 Our Content